Manu098vm/Sys-EncounterBot.NET/README.md

 [kwsch](https://github.com/kwsch) for [PKHeX](https://github.com/kwsch/PKHeX)

-[architdate](https://github.com/architdate), [Lusamine](https://github.com/Lusamine), all the ALM team and all the people involved in the developing/testing of the [PKHeX-Plugins](https://github.com/architdate/PKHeX-Plugins), thanks to which this project would never exist
+[architdate](https://github.com/architdate), [Lusamine](https://github.com/Lusamine), all the ALM team and all the people involved in the developing/testing of [SysBot.NET](https://github.com/kwsch/SysBot.NET), thanks to which this project would never exist.

-[Lusamine](https://github.com/Lusamine) for the original Sysbot Encounter Bots.

 [Zyro670](https://github.com/zyro670), KD#0001 and Q8yShadow🐍🦈#9487 for the suggestions, testing and help on implementations.